pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ![Ngrok Window](https://raw.githubusercontent.com/pluralsight/guides/master/images/d58ac65f-7849-498b-9beb-e6920a65802b.png)

 See that URL in the *Forwarding* row(s) with the `ngrok.io` domain?
 That's your public URL.
-Your's will be different, ngrok generates a random URL every time you run it.
+Your's will be different than mine, since ngrok generates a random URL every time you run it.

 If you open in a browser `http://[YOUR_GENERATED_SUBDOMAIN].ngrok.io`, you should see the same page found on `http://localhost:3000`: